 Being a physician has taught me many lessons of common sense.
 Eventually, I realized that we all lack common sense, and this is why we can't solve our problems.
 So let's seek and speak common sense, because knowledge plus common sense is wisdom, but knowledge minus common sense is nonsense.

 MY DOCTOR'S BAG

-Although my father never went to college and didn’t understand medicine, he did understand that our body is a machine that needs nutritious, homegrown fruits and vegetables.
+My father didn't go to college and didn’t understand medicine, but he did understand that our body is a machine that needs nutritious, homegrown fruits and vegetables.